-Examines communication patterns operating in large-scale organizations.
-The constituents, constraints, values, practices, and media of corporate cultures are investigated from historical, cross-cultural, and contemporary perspectives.
+Explores theories, models, and strategies for internal and external communication within organizations.
+The constituents, constraints, values, practices, and media of organizational cultures are investigated from historical, cross-cultural, and contemporary practices.
+Primary emphasis is on the corporate experience in the United States.